-The best gnocchi recipe is also the easiest right here!
-Some potatoes, flour, and an egg and you have an amazing and fancy sounding meal on your hands.
-There are so many ways to make to make gnocchi these days, with cauliflower, sweet potato, and so many other ideas.
+This is the best gnocchi recipe and also the easiest!
+Some potatoes, flour, and an egg and you have an amazing and fancy-sounding meal on your hands.
+There are so many ways to make gnocchi these days, with cauliflower, sweet potato, and so many other ideas.
 I prefer to go back to basics with a regular potato gnocchi recipe.
 This recipe in particular is so light and airy, so simple and easy, and absolutely a fun recipe to get your hands dirty with.
 Let the kids in to help and gather around for a filling and delicious homemade gnocchi meal.

 Is Gnocchi more healthy than Pasta?

 In general, gnocchi can be more healthy than pasta because it uses less flour than a regular pasta recipe.
 This can help gluten free people and those of us trying to cut out some of the wheat intake.